Chronic obstructive pulmonary disease, or COPD, is a progressive lung disease that affects your breathing and muscle function.

 Shortness of breath can be a real barrier to even basic physical activity for some people with COPD.

-The inspiratory muscles, or the muscles you use to breathe in, can be weakened by COPD.
+The inspiratory muscles, or the muscles you use to breathe in, are often weakened in people with COPD.

 Your physical therapist can help you train these muscles.